clairefro/obsidian-chat-cbt-plugin/README.md

 - Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
 - Less than two cents per journal session if using OpenAI, or FREE if using Ollama

+You can keep your local conversations and affirmations as a diary, or even share them with a therapist.

 ## Setup

 To get started using ChatCBT, you need to configure an AI platform connection from the ChatCBT plugin settings menu.